There are numerous fire safety regulations for landlords that you need to comply with to ensure that your rental property is safe for tenants.

 Fire safety regulations for landlords are designed to ensure properties remain habitable and safe throughout their time in usage as a rental.
 Part of this is ensuring that landlords remain compliant with all legal safety obligations by following fire safety regulations to the letter.
 The safety precautions that landlords need to take to protect their property in their tenants include:

 Smoke and gas are the most deadly parts of a fire.
 Smoke alarms and carbon monoxide alarms, therefore, are vital for saving lives.
 Landlords are required by law to have at least one working smoke alarm installed on every floor of their rental property.
-Plus, carbon monoxide alarms must be installed in any room used as living accommodation which contains a fixed/fixed combustion appliance (excluding gas cookers).
+Plus, carbon monoxide alarms must be installed in any room used as living accommodation that contains a fixed/fixed combustion appliance (excluding gas cookers).

 Landlords should check these fire and carbon monoxide alarms between each tenancy and routinely during tenancies to ensure they are in good working order.
-Additionally, tenants should be encouraged to routinely check their alarms on a monthly basis.
+Additionally, tenants should be encouraged to check their alarms on a monthly basis.

 Whilst these are the minimum legal requirements for a landlord, London Fire Brigade also strongly suggests an additional heat detector in the kitchen and a smoke alarm in the lounge and hallway of individual flats and houses to give early warning to residents.